If you sow spinach every few weeks in spring and late summer, you can enjoy extended harvests for several months.

-There are fresh greens to be enjoyed from the garden for many months of the year, providing a wonderful source of vitamins when there isn't much else available.
-These are useful crops for filling gaps in the vegetable year because they mature when others are either just starting to grow, or have finished for the season.
+Spinach can be enjoyed from the garden for many months of the year, providing a wonderful source of vitamins when there isn't much else available.
+Spinach is also a useful crop for filling gaps in the vegetable year because they mature when others are either just starting to grow, or have finished for the season.

 When to Start: Spring or late summer

 - spinach seed